 - Best for: Home bakers and small food producers in Louisiana

-- Where you can sell: Direct-to-consumer within Louisiana
+- Where you can sell: Direct-to-consumer, within Louisiana

 - Shipping: In-state only

-- Home inspections: Not required
+- Home inspections: Not required under the exemption

 Overview: How Louisiana Cottage Laws Work